HEATHER BULLOCK, Director, Knowledge Exchange

 TATYANA KRIMUS, Knowledge Broker

-Tanya supports the Implementation team of the Ontario Drug Treatment Funding Project (DTFP).
-She works closely with project leads, stakeholders, and partners to support the development of implementation plans and facilitate knowledge exchange activities.
-She previously worked at Public Health Ontario (PHO) and Cancer Care Ontario (CCO), supporting the planning and execution of multifaceted, system-level projects.
-Tanya completed a Bachelor of Arts, with a double major in Political Science and History from the University of Western Ontario and a Master’s in Public Policy at University College London.
-In her spare time, Tanya enjoys practising yoga and watching movies.
+As knowledge broker, Tanya works closely with project leads, stakeholders, and partners to support the International Innovations in Mental Health Series through the development of knowledge translation plans and facilitation of KE activities.
+She also creates tailored knowledge products and tools and is currently working on the development of rapid reviews, as well as contributing to an EENet Social Network Analysis.
+She previously worked at Public Health Ontario (PHO) and Cancer Care Ontario (CCO), supporting the coordination, planning and execution of multifaceted, system-level initiatives.
+Tanya completed a Bachelor of Arts, with a double major in Political Science and History, from the University of Western Ontario and a Master’s in Public Policy at University College London.
+Tanya enjoys spending her spare time with family and friends, practicing yoga, and going to the movies.

 tatyana.krimus [at] camh [dot] ca